oneshot-death/Server-Fingerprinting-Tool/README.md

 A simple web server fingerprinting tool that connects to the client through a TCP connection and finds out the server type and server version by parsing through a basic response returned by the server

-## Future Scope

-- Planning to simulate a server so as to accomodate a client-server architecture

 ## License

 MIT